Posted on 3 Comments

 On race day, the duration of your warm-up will have an inverse relation to the length of your race.
 For example, if you’re racing one mile, you’ll want to have a much longer warm-up with dynamic and speed drills to make sure you are ready for peak performance.

 But before a marathon, you don’t want to spend too much time on speed drills and waste too much of your precious energy.
-So, for races between 5k to the half marathon, you need a 10 to 20 minutes jog, few dynamic drills, and maybe a few strides to make sure you are ready.
+So, for races between 5k to the half-marathon, you need a 10 to 20-minute jog, a few dynamic drills, and maybe a few strides to make sure you are ready.

 Warm-up Before Running Frequently Asked Questions: